liijunwei/practice/clean-code/ch03-functions.md

 + "first my functions are long and complicated; then I massage and refine that code, splitting out functions, changing names, eliminating duplication.
 I shrink the methods and reorder them.
 Sometimes I break out whole classes, all the while keeping thetests passing"
 + "in the end, i wind up with functions that follow the rules I've laid down in this chapter.
 I don't write them that way to start, I don't think anyone could"

+### Conclusion

+The art of programming is, and has always been, the art of language design

+Master programmers think of systems as stories to be told rather than programs to be written.